A new ionisation network and radiation transport module in PLUTO: Introduction

 With our aim of combining both the IN and the RT in a single MHD code, we extend the already existing IN of \pluto \citep{Mignone2007, Tesileanu2008} \footnote{The \pluto-4.0 includes all ionisation levels of H, He but only till $4+$ ions for C, N, O, Ne and S, and till $3+$ for Fe.} to include all the ionisation states of H, He, C, N, O, Ne, Mg, Si, S and Fe.
-The network of ionisation states can be shortened if required.
+The network of ionisation states can be reduced if required.
 Our radiative transfer module uses a discrete ordinate technique (short characteristics) in spherical symmetry where the RT is solved along different rays fixed in space and angles to transport a spectrum.
 Spherical symmetry enables methods that speed up the calculation.
-The method of discrete ordinate has been used in some form or other for various purposes ranging from neutrino transport inside a supernova to the neutron transport problem inside nuclear reactors \citep[see for example][]{Hill1975,Lewis1984, Birnboim2000}.
+Discrete ordinates have been used in some form or other for various purposes ranging from neutrino transport inside a supernova to the neutron transport problem inside nuclear reactors \citep[see for example][]{Hill1975,Lewis1984, Birnboim2000}.
 This method does not suffer from the challenges of traversing from an optically thin to an optically thick medium or vice versa.
-With the inclusion of RT, we also include photo-heating, charge exchange heating/cooling in the IN and radiation pressure on the fluid dynamically calculated at each time step.\footnote{The modified version of the code is available in \url{https://gitlab.com/kartickchsarkar/pluto-neq-radiation}.}
+With the inclusion of RT, we also include photo-heating, charge exchange heating/cooling in the IN and radiation pressure on the fluid dynamically calculated at each time step. \footnote{The modified version of the code is available in \url{https://gitlab.com/kartickchsarkar/pluto-neq-radiation}.}

-In the following sections we describe, one by one, the numerical implementation, equations and standard tests to establish that our module is suitable for studying different astrophysical systems.
-In a companion paper (Sarkar, Gnat \& Sternberg, submitted; paper-II) we make use of this tool to study the time evolution of heavy element column densities in (non steady state) expanding supernova remnant.
+In the following sections, we describe the numerical implementation, equations and standard tests to establish that our module is suitable for studying different astrophysical systems.
+In a companion paper \citep[][ paper-II]{Sarkar2020b} we make use of this tool to study the time evolution of heavy element column densities in (non steady state) expanding supernova remnant.